OpenSidewalks/OpenSidewalks-Schema/README.md

 <a id="opensidewalks-schema-entities"></a>

-The OpenSidewalks Schema defines network and non-network data using a set of vector geometrical entity types, each of which has an associated geometry type compatible with either the Point, LineString or Polygon specification of [Simple Feature Access](https://www.ogc.org/standards/sfa), fields that uniquely define the entity type (in combination), optional topological information, and optional key-value pair metadata fields defined on a per-type basis.
+The OpenSidewalks Schema defines network and non-network data using a set of vector geometrical entity types, each of which has an associated geometry type compatible with either the Point, LineString, or Polygon specification of [Simple Feature Access](https://www.ogc.org/standards/sfa), fields that uniquely define the entity type (in combination), optional topological information, and optional key-value pair [metadata fields](#metadata-fields) defined on a per-type basis.

 ## Entity Categories